broadinstitute/exome-results-browsers/deployment/README.md

    gcloud --quiet compute instances delete erb-temp-instance
    ```

-To use the new disk in a deployed instance of the browsers, modify the `pdName` value in the volumes section
-of deployment/manifests/deployment.yaml and run `kubectl apply -f deployment/manifests/deployment.yaml`.
+To use the new disk in a deployed instance of the browsers, modify the respective manifest in the [gnomAD deployments](https://github.com/broadinstitute/gnomad-deployments) repo, then run `kubectl apply -k <DEPLOYMENT>/`

+E.g. to update the `demo` deployment's disk to use a newly created one:

+- Navigate to `gnomad-deployments/exome-results-browsers`
+- Change the `pdName` value in `.../exome-results-browsers/demo/kustomization.yaml`
+- VPN into the broad, point your `gcloud` and `kubernetes` at gnomAD (where we deploy the ERBs)
+- Run `kubectl apply -k demo/`

 ## Docker image